-I did not intend this recipe to be my New Year’s post, but it’s fitting to greet 2015 with a lentil dish since these little legume orbs are considered a sign of prosperity in some cultures, signifying good luck as the next year arrives.
+I did not intend this recipe to be my New Year’s post, but it’s fitting to greet a new year with a lentil dish since these little legume orbs are considered a sign of prosperity in some cultures, signifying good luck as the next year arrives.

 It’s also fitting, in my opinion, to start a new calendar with a dish that’s full of colour and flavour, as a promise of a vibrant, joyful year ahead.

 And, what better way to ring in another year than with food that not only symbolizes prosperity and provides a vibrant feast for the eyes, but is also nutritious?
 After all, it’s customary to wish others good health at New Year’s, so why not serve it up on a plate?

 A few months ago I came across a recipe for beet-braised lentils with thyme and apples on the blog Simple Bites and found myself intrigued by the combination of beets and lentils.
 I haven’t made this recipe, but it inspired me to experiment with braised lentils combined with hearty fall vegetables, namely beets and butternut squash.
 What I’ve come up with is delicious and quite different from the braised lentils I’ve made in the past.
 This current recipe, being a truer braise, has the virtue of a long period in the oven, during which time I’m free to putter about.
 I enjoy all types of cooking, but there’s a special place in my heart for any meal I can “make” while I’m ensconced in my favourite armchair with a good book.